MapsPeople/docs/src/various/display-rules.md

 ### In CMS

-> You can currently only edit Display Rules per Type - Editing by Location will come in a future version of the CMS.
+> You can currently only edit Display Rules per Type.
+Editing Display Rules on single Locations will be added in an upcoming release.

 In the CMS, you can edit your Display Rules in `Solution Details > Types > Edit [location name] Settings`, the icon third from the left.
 This will open a list of the various Display Rules.